ideesculture/WP-CollectiveAccess/README.md

 ### About WP-CollectiveAccess
 WP-CollectiveAccess is a wordpress plugin to display collections informations & media from museum or digital archives inside Wordpress, using web services.
+This plugin is released under [GPL v3 license](https://raw.githubusercontent.com/ideesculture/WP-CollectiveAccess/master/LICENSE).

 WP-CollectiveAccess is a project lead by idéesculture, a small french company, involved in CollectiveAccess development through french translation & a dedicated module for Musées de France museums, tiny devs...
 We provide CollectiveAccess